wkpark/jmol/Jmol/README.txt

 1.5 === CHANGES.txt ===
 A list with a history of the feature additions in each version of Jmol.

-1.6 === README-CHEMDOODLE.txt ===
-Instructions about using the ChemDoodle plug-in together with Jmol applets, and about the license for ChemDoodle (which is different from the Jmol license).

 2 == Batch and shell files ==